objectivehtml/StackExchange/README.md

 ## How to Contribute?

-All the proposed code will be open source.
+All the proposed code is intended to be open source.
 It's intended for everyone to benefit from this migration to StackExchange.
 There is clearly a lot of momentum to be involved, and getting developers on board will only make things easier.
-Non developers can contributes with ideas, features,
+Non developers can contributes with ideas, features, and commenting on how you would like to see improved support.

+If anyone knows a lot about licensing, this project will need one.
+This is intended to be a community effort, and it's encouraging to see the all the support for the movement.